Amybo-org/pages/content/en/docs/Bioreactor/_index.md

 weight: 30
 ---

 Once you have determined which protein you wish to cultivate, the next question is what you are going to cultivate it in.
 We believe there is a huge need for development of better and more efficient bioreactors across the board - commercial competition is an established means of driving innovation.
-However, as with the microbes and processes, we think development of open source solutions is necessary to insure that those who most need
+However, as with the microbes and processes, development of open source solutions may be necessary to insure that those who most need them can afford them.

+Using an open source bioreactor also enables you to both customise it's capabilities, and contribute to it's development.

 ## Our Bioreactor Shortlist